Income guidelines for food shelf clients:

 |Household Size||Income at or below:|

-Semcac’s four food shelves provide individuals and families with a variety of nutritious food and the opportunity to stretch limited households budgets.
-The food shelves are sustained by donations of dollars, food and personal care items.
+Semcac’s four food shelves provide individuals and families with a variety of nutritious food and the opportunity to stretch limited household budgets.
+The food shelves are sustained by monetary donations, donations of food and personal care items.
 Donations are needed year-round!

-To use the food shelf, a household’s income should be at or below 200% of the Federal Poverty Level.
+To use the food shelf, the household income should be at or below 200% of the Federal Poverty Level.
 However, emergency food is available to any household experiencing a food crisis, regardless of household income.

 Food shelf locations, contact numbers & hours: